 Once you satisfy the 5 year requirement for a single Roth IRA, you’re done.
 Any subsequent Roth IRA is considered held for 5 years.

 The second Roth IRA 5 year rule determines whether distribution of principal from the conversion of a traditional IRA to a Roth IRA is penalty free.
 (You pay taxes upon conversion.)
 As with contributions, the 5 year rule for Roth conversions uses tax years but the conversion must occur by Dec.
 31 of the year in which the conversion occurs.

 Each conversion has its own 5 year period, but IRS rules stipulate that the oldest conversions are withdrawn first.
 The order of withdrawals for Roth IRAs are contributions first, followed by conversions and then earnings.
-If you are under age 59½ and take a distribution within 5 years of the conversion, you will pay a 10% penalty unless you qualify for an exception.
+If you are under age 59½ and take a distribution within 5 years of the conversion, you will pay a 10 percent penalty unless you qualify for an exception.

 Rule Three: For Beneficiaries